Blimeo/llms-txt-generator/README.md

 uv run worker.py
 ```

 The worker will start an HTTP server on port 8080 (configurable via `PORT` environment variable).
-It can be tested with test_worker.py, which creates a valid project/run in the Supabase DB before

 ## Dependencies